lsst-sqre/deploy-jenkins/README.md

 #### `ganglia`

-The [`ganglia`](http://ganglia.info/) monitoring system is used to collect general host metrics from the build slaves and are accessible from the web interface as `https://<jenkins-master>/ganglia/`.
+The [`ganglia`](http://ganglia.info/) monitoring system is used to collect general host metrics from the build agents and are accessible from the web interface as `https://<jenkins-master>/ganglia/`.

 A possible improvement would be to create `gmetric` values from jenkins when